Aliuken/JobVacanciesApp_Java17/README.md

 > [!NOTE]
 > Other possible improvements would be:
 > - Using a **captcha** in the **user registration**.
 > - Storing in the DB the user **mobile phone number** to implement **two-factor authentication by sending an SMS** (with a random authentication code).
-This feature could be optional by user.
+This feature could be optional per user.

 ### 3.7.
 AOP technologies